mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 - In this case you can rest assured of two things:
 	- You will have no issue placing the left node, which will be `curNode.left`, since there is no way it is greater than `curNodeLeftRightMost` since by definition it can't be since `curNode.left` has at least one right child which must by the rules of binary search trees be larger than its parent.
 	- You will have no issue placing the right node, which will be `curNode.right`, since `curNode.right` must be greater than `curNodeLeftRightMost` because `curNodeLeftRightMost` is after all (and this is why we reviewed the rules) to the left of `curNode`.
-- _Note: When you do this replace operation you must ensure that if `curNodeLeftRightMost` has a left child that it takes it rightful spot in the position that `curNodeLeftRightMost` used to occupy on a node we will lovingly call `curNodeLeftPrevRightMost`._
+- _Note: When you do this replace operation you must ensure that if `curNodeLeftRightMost` has a left child that it takes its rightful spot in the position that `curNodeLeftRightMost` used to occupy on a node we will lovingly call `curNodeLeftPrevRightMost`._

 ### Choice Set B